 A. Curricular/Research/Programmatic needs

 The psychology collection serves the curricular and research needs of the faculty and students in psychology, psychiatry, education and other related disciplines.
 The Department of Psychology is affiliated with the Colleges of Social Sciences, Human Medicine, and Education.
 Most courses are provided to students in the colleges mentioned.
-The graduate program in Psychology emphasizes a Doctor of Philosophy degree, no terminal Master degree is offered, although the College of Education offers a Master of Arts in Counseling.
+The graduate program in Psychology emphasizes a Doctor of Philosophy degree.
+No terminal Master degree is offered, however the College of Education offers a Master of Arts in Counseling.
 The Psychology Department offers graduate students an opportunity to work in an interest group most closely aligned with their major interest.

-B. History of the Collection/Existing strengths and emphases.
+B. Existing strengths and emphases.